metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `selector` (Attributes) Selector to be used for fetching provider’s components and metadata fromConfigMaps stored inside the cluster.
-Each ConfigMap is expected to containcomponents and metadata for a specific version only.Note: the name of the ConfigMap should be set to the version or to override thisadd a label like the following: provider.cluster.x-k8s.io/version=v1.4.3 (see [below for nested schema](#nestedatt--spec--fetch_config--selector))
+- `selector` (Attributes) Selector to be used for fetching provider’s components and metadata from ConfigMaps stored inside the cluster.
+Each ConfigMap is expected to contain components and metadata for a specific version only.
+Note: the name of the ConfigMap should be set to the version or to override this add a label like the following: provider.cluster.x-k8s.io/version=v1.4.3 (see [below for nested schema](#nestedatt--spec--fetch_config--selector))
-- `url` (String) URL to be used for fetching the provider’s components and metadata from a remote Github repository.For example, https://github.com/{owner}/{repository}/releasesYou must set 'providerSpec.Version' field for operator to pick updesired version of the release from GitHub.
+- `url` (String) URL to be used for fetching the provider’s components and metadata from a remote Github repository.
+For example, https://github.com/{owner}/{repository}/releases You must set 'providerSpec.Version' field for operator to pick up desired version of the release from GitHub.

 <a id="nestedatt--spec--fetch_config--selector"></a>
 ### Nested Schema for `spec.fetch_config.selector`